From a hexagon of matchsticks, move 2 matches and add 1 to make 2 diamonds.

 Solution to the matchstick puzzle Move 2 matches and add 1 to make 2 diamonds: Deciding the strategy to adopt

 Would you try your luck by moving any 2 matches?
-Or, it would make much better sense to have an idea of what the final solution figure would look like!
+Or, it would make much better sense to have an idea of how the final solution figure would look like!

 Sure, it is by far the most sensible idea to know first where you have to go, your destination.

-Once we have an idea of the final solution figure, later we can think of a way of making the figure from the initial puzzle figure.
+Once we know the final solution figure, later we can think of a way of making the figure from the initial puzzle figure.

 Solution to the matchstick puzzle Move 2 matches and add 1 to make 2 diamonds: Trial on 2 diamonds matchstick structures and number of matchstick analysis

-Without much effort we take the easy path of a trial final figure of 2 diamonds as below.
+With little effort we take the easy path of a trial final figure of 2 diamonds as shown.

 Can it be the final solution figure?